Partnerships advance research in groundbreaking study

 |0

-This work, Partnerships advance research in groundbreaking study [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Partnerships advance research in groundbreaking study, by Melanie Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.